IBM/aspera-cli/docs/README.erb.md

 ### Authentication on Server with SSH session

-If SSH is the session protocol (by default, i.e. not WSS), then following session authentication methods are supported:
+If SSH is the session protocol (by default, that is, not WSS), then following session authentication methods are supported:

 - `password`: SSH password
 - `ssh_keys`: SSH keys (Multiple SSH key paths can be provided.)